onlyuser/NatLang/README.md

 NatLang is a parser framework for natural language processing.
 It uses WordNet and a Yacc grammar to generate all possible interpretations of a sentence.
-Under this framework, WordNet provides word POS information and the Yacc grammar decides which full-sentence POS assignments are valid.
+Under the framework, WordNet provides word POS information and the Yacc grammar decides which full-sentence POS assignments are valid.
 For each full-sentence POS assignment, NatLang generates a parse tree.

-Additional analyses passes can be applied to prune these parse trees down to a useful subset.
+Additional analyses passes (not included) can be applied to prune the parse trees down to a useful subset.

 For example: